isomerpages/pris-test/_learn-about-corrections/Community Corrections/Community Based Sentences (CBS).md

 **Day Reporting Order (DRO)**
 * Offenders are required to report to Day Reporting Centres for counselling and rehabilitation programmes.
-* Offenders will also be supervised by electronic monitoring services, as well as curfew hours.
+* Offenders are also electronically tagged and are required to adhere to curfew hours.

 **Short Detention Order (SDO)**
 * A community sentence where offenders are detained in prison for up to 14 days